National Flag, National Emblem, National Anthem, and Declaration of Vietnam

 Bamboo

-The song "Chiếc đèn ông sao" vividly portrays the Mid-Autumn Festival in Vietnam.
-On this day, the Vietnamese prepare offerings for their ancestors, and in the evening, they set out a feast to enjoy the moon while children gather to carry lanterns in procession.
+The song "Chiếc Đèn Ông Sao" vividly portrays the Mid-Autumn Festival in Vietnam.
+On this special day, the Vietnamese prepare offerings for their ancestors, and in the evening, they gather to enjoy a feast under the moonlight while children march in procession, carrying lanterns.

-The songwriter Phạm Tuyên once shared that he composed this song while reminiscing about his homeland, childhood, and the image of children carrying lanterns.
-He also mentioned that the star-shaped lantern symbolizes the Vietnamese flag, and the lyrics express a deep yearning for national unity.
+The songwriter Phạm Tuyên once shared that he composed this song while reminiscing about his homeland and childhood, particularly the image of children carrying lanterns.
+He also mentioned that the star-shaped lantern symbolizes the Vietnamese flag, with the lyrics expressing a deep yearning for national unity.

 The Legend of Betel and Areca